 Test air leakage rate (static check).
 With a fully-charged air system (typically 125 psi), turn off the engine, chock the wheels, release (push in) the parking brake button (all vehicles) and trailer air supply button (for combination vehicles) and time the air pressure drop.
-After the initial pressure drop, the loss rate should be no more than 2 psi in one minute for single vehicles and no more than 3 psi in one minute for combination vehicles.
+After the initial pressure drop, the loss rate should be no more than 2 psi in one minute for single vehicles.